 User journey mapping is different from customer journey mapping.
 A user journey map solely represents the ‘voyage’ someone takes within your product, depicting various user scenarios someone goes through when navigating your product.

-A user journey map could look something like this.
-Once you complete the outline for Phase #1, you can duplicate the page for each of the other phases throughout the journey.
+The best way to approach user journey mapping is to separate the journey into phases.
+Here's a user journey template you can use.
+Once you complete the outline for Phase #1, you can duplicate the template for each of the other phases throughout the journey.

 User journey vs. user flow: What is the difference? #

 Often whispered under the same breath, these two things are very different.
 So what’s the difference between user journey and user flow?